charlestytler/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Pre-Processed Image Examples][image4]

 #### 2. Model Architecture
 My final model uses 3 convolution layers with Max Pooling after the first and third layers.
-The output of the final layer is flattened and passed through 4 fully connected hidden layers.
+The output of the final layer is flattened and passed through 4 fully connected layers, with a dropout for regularization.

 My final model consisted of the following layers: